JohnWayne91/chat/README.md

+This is web app for commenting some posts in real time with django channels.

+Installation instructions:

 1. Clone the project - git clone (ssh link, or https)
 2. Go to directory /chat/
 3. Install virtual environment (python3 -m venv myenv)